SteveWinward/PowerBI/WriteUps/power-bi-audit-logs.md

 If you look at the FolderAccessRequests section you can see the UserObjectId associated with the access granted.

-Now if you wanted to explored details around this user, you can use the AzureAD PowerShell module to view the users information,
+Now if you wanted to explore details around this user, you can use the AzureAD PowerShell module to view the users information,

 ````
 # First you need to connect to AzureAD